Answering Humanist's Accusations Against the Bible

-I can't help but notice right off that White is referenced again... and can be ignored When it comes to Andrew White, historical facts and the truth are nowhere to be found.
+I can't help but notice that White is referenced again... and can be ignored When it comes to Andrew White, historical facts and the truth are nowhere to be found.

-When you have an absolute monarch who desires to be known as an infallible god... and is the one responsible for the writing of the historical records of his reign (he rewards or beheads the historians, based on what they write)... what do you get?
+When you have an absolute monarch who desires to be known as an infallible god... and he is the one commissioning the writing of the historical records of his reign (he rewards or beheads the historians, based on what they write), what do you get?
 A very favorable historical record.

-If you lose a battle... no record is made of that battle... unless, of course, the winning side makes a record (Israel did make a record of the Exodus).
+So, if you lose a battle, no record is made of that battle, unless, of course, the winning side makes a record (Israel did make a record of the Exodus).

 If you make a bad decision... no record is made of that decision... unless, of course, someone else makes a record (Israel did make a record of the plagues that came on Egypt).

-If a certain group of people cause you a lot of embarrassing problems... you wipe them out of your records and all past records, and no one knows they ever existed... unless, of course, those people make a record of their own (Israel did make a record of their time in Egypt).
+If a certain group of people causes a lot of embarrassing incidents... you wipe them out of your records and all past records, and no one knows they ever existed... unless, of course, those people make a record of their own (Israel did make a record of their time in Egypt).

 What we have is an Egyptian absolute ruler with every incentive to eliminate all evidence that Israel ever was in Egypt.
 AND eliminate all Egyptian records of the exodus.
 Of course, he is likely to miss some records (and he did), such as records of slave sales that include a lot of Hebrew names.
-But, basically pharaoh had the power to wipe the Hebrews out of Egypt's history.
-And he did just that.
+However, the pharaoh had the ability to wipe the Hebrews out of Egypt's history.

-The purpose of ancient records was not to record an accurate history.
+The purpose of ancient records was not to record history.
 Their purpose was to glorify the current ruler, and intimidate potential enemies.
-Accuracy and completeness were not part
+Accuracy and completeness were not part of the plan.

 When the Hebrews came into the land of Egypt they were given land in Goshen.
 What is Goshen like?

-Dry places are were artifacts are best preserved, especially written records.
+Dry places are best for preserving artifacts, especially written records.
 Goshen is located on the eastern side of the Nile delta.
-It is fairly wet, so archeological things deteriorate relatively quickly, in particular papyrus.
-The Hebrews made their buildings from mud bricks, which do not survive long periods of time (millennia) in wet environments.
-However, some Hebrew style buildings (four rooms with a courtyard) have been discovered.
+It is wet, so archeological objects, in particular papyrus, deteriorate relatively quickly, The Hebrews made their buildings from mud bricks, which do not survive (without regular maintenance) in wet environments.
+However, some Hebrew style buildings (four rooms with a courtyard) have been discovered in Goshen.

 It makes sense that there is not much physical evidence.
-But, even a total lack of evidence would not prove the Hebrews were not in Egypt as described in the Bible.
+However, even a total lack of evidence in our present time would not prove the Hebrews were not in Egypt as described in the Bible.
 A lack of available evidence may be because the evidence did not survive the millennia.
 However, that is not the case.
 There is sufficient evidence the Hebrews were present in Goshen around the time of the Exodus.
 For more information go to the All About Archeology web site.

-Also, the Hebrews were not known as "Hebrews" at that time.
+In addition, the Hebrews were not known as Israel nor even as "Hebrews" at that time.
 When they entered Egypt they were a family of 70 people from Canaan.
 They were not a nation and just barely a tribe.
-It appears the Egyptians just lumped them together with Canaanites and asiatics, with little to distinguish Israel's family from other Canaanites..
+It appears the Egyptians just lumped them together with Canaanites and Asiatics, with little to distinguish Israel's family from other Canaanites.

-People living in what we now call Egypt were not originally called Egyptians.
+People living in what we now call Egypt were not originally referred to as Egyptians.
 They were Mizraim.

-Who is Mizraim?
-He is the son of Ham and grandson of Noah.
-Egypt was originally founded by the grandson of Noah... and that means all of its history is completely after the global flood.
+Who was Mizraim?
+He was the son of Ham and grandson of Noah.
+The grandson of Noah founded Egypt, and that means all of its history completely takes place after the global flood.

-That Noah's flood did not happen is just wishful thinking on the part of evolutionists and humanists.
+A claim that Noah's flood did not happen is wishful thinking on the part of evolutionists and humanists.
 Deep time without a global flood are required for evolution to be true.
-But, both the Bible and the physical evidence support the fact that Noah's global flood was real.
+However, both the Bible and the physical evidence support the fact that Noah's global flood was real.

 The book of Esther purports to describe how a young Jewish girl named Esther was chosen by the Persian king Xerxes I to be queen after he had divorced Vashti.
 Although historians know a great deal about Xerxes I, there is no record that he had a Jewish queen named Esther or was married to Vashti.